ecarlstrom/discordbot/issues.md

 - Investigating an issue that causes the bot to reconnect repeatedly.
 Minor for now since performance is not impacted thus far.

-- Looking into an occasional playback issue after the first song after an auto-reconnect.
-(5/20)

 - Bot can occasionally crash if a song is queued right as the previous queue ends.

-- Playback not working as of 5/30/2020 fixes, looking into the issues with dependencies that seem to have caused this. (monitoring 6/1/2020 fix, working correctly so far)